MyWhoosh: Technology

-The game also enables users to communicate with other players through voice or text chat, and form clubs or teams.
-The game tracks and records various fitness metrics for the users, such as speed, power, heart rate, cadence, distance, calories burned, and time.
+Users can communicate with other riders through text chat, form clubs or teams, and compete in various leagues.

+MyWhoosh tracks and records various fitness metrics for the users, such as speed, power, heart rate, cadence, distance, calories burned, and time.
+Users can connect to external training apps such as Strava, TrainingPeaks, and TrainerDay, to sync their activities and data between these software.